 This may involve amendments to on-page copy as you seek to shape content around particular keywords with sizable search volume.
 Similarly, you may revisit alt tags, meta titles and descriptions.
 You may also identify featured snippet opportunities, which are growing in significance.

-The search landscape is fiercely competitive so optimisation has never been more important, both to maintain and improve visibility in search engines.
+The search landscape is fiercely competitive in industrial markets so optimisation has never been more important, both to maintain and improve visibility in search engines.

 For more information on how to improve your SEO performance, download our FREE 20-Day SEO Guide!